-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Fil iled by the Registrant X Filed by a Party other than the Registrant \Box heck the appropriate box:] Preliminary Proxy Statement Confidential, for Use of the Commission (Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement] Definitive Additional Materials] Soliciting Material Pursuant to Rule 14a-12 Kadant Inc. (Name of the Registrant as Specified In Its Charter) (Na nme of Person(s) Filing Proxy Statement, if other than the Registrant) Pa ayment of Filing Fee (Check the appropriate b oox): Χ No fee required.
-Fee computed on table below per Exchang ge Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to wh nich transaction applies: • (2) Aggregate number of securities to wh hich transaction applies: • (3) Per unit price or other underlying val calculated and state how it was deter lue of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the mined): ne amount on which the filing fee is • (4) Proposed maximum aggregate value of transaction: • (5) Total fee paid: Fee paid previously with preliminary mate erials. s provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which n the offsetting fee was paid previously n statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration State ement No.: • (3) Filing Party: • (4) Date Filed:
+Filed by the Registrant X Filed by a Party other than the Registrant $\Box$ Check the appropriate box: x Preliminary Proxy Statement ☐ Confidential, for Use of the Commission Only (as permitted by Ru le 14a-6(e)(2)) □ Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Material Pursuant to Rule 14a-12 K Kadant Inc. (Name of the F Registrant as Specified In Its Charter) (Name of Person(s) Filing g Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): x No fee required. $\square$ Fee paid previously with preliminary materials. ☐ Fee computed on table in exhibit required by Item 25(b) per Exchange ge Act Rules 14a-6(i)(1) and 0-11.